Crisanta Duran

 Crisanta Duran (born August 23, 1980) is a former American politician who served as the 38th Speaker of the Colorado House of Representatives from 2017 to 2019.
 A member of the Democratic Party, she was the Colorado State Representative for the 5th district from 2011 to 2019, which encompasses part of northwest Denver.
 She served as Majority Leader from 2015 to 2017.
 Duran is the first and only Latina elected Speaker of the House in state history.

+Duran briefly ran for Colorado's 1st congressional district in the 2020 election before dropping out.
+She is currently a candidate for Colorado Attorney General in the 2026 election.

 Early life

 Duran was born in Boulder, Colorado, and is one of three children.
 Duran's father worked at a tire shop before eventually becoming the president of the United Food and Commercial Workers Local 7 union.

 Education

 Duran graduated from the University of Denver in 2002, double-majoring in Spanish and public policy.
 Duran earned a Juris Doctor degree from the University of Colorado.

 Career

 Duran started her legal career as an attorney with the United Food and Commercial Workers.